hashicorp/terraform-provider-aws/website/docs/r/cloudtrail.html.markdown

 #### Data Resource Arguments
 For **data_resource** the following attributes are supported.

 * `type` (Required) - The resource type in which you want to log data events.
-You can specify only the following value: "AWS::S3::Object", "AWS::Lambda::Function"
+You can specify only the following value: "AWS::S3::Object", "AWS::Lambda::Function" and "AWS::DynamoDB::Table".
-* `values` (Required) - A list of ARN for the specified S3 buckets and object prefixes..
+* `values` (Required) - A list of ARN for the specified S3 buckets and object prefixes.

 ### Insight Selector Arguments